ElTure97/A-standardised-GIS-based-tool-to-automate-urban-scenario-making/README.md

 and the link for the output crs which must be compliant to the following sample link used for UTM zone 32 crs: https://www.opengis.net/def/crs/EPSG/0/32632

-Eventually, the acquisition method through which energy consumption data have been achieved and the interpolation method must be put both as a string, strictly choosing one among the following methods and interpolation strategies respectively:
+The user is also required to put the acquisition method through which energy consumption data have been achieved and the interpolation method both as a string, strictly choosing one among the following methods and interpolation strategies respectively:

   "measurement";